mweel1/usa_high_level/use-cases/police-department/index.md

 ## Chase

-In the case of a helicopter or police department chasing a suspect, they would be able to create a parameter around their location, and as they chased the suspect various people would be notified.
+In the case of a helicopter or police department chasing a suspect, they would be able to create a parameter around the helicopter location, and as they chased the suspect various people would be notified.

 # Court Appearance